lambypy/lambypy/README.md

 - [SecureCam](https://github.com/lambypy/RealTimeObjectDetection): A security camera with real-time facial recognition for enhanced property security.

+- [ClusterGames](https://github.com/lambypy/ClusterGames): A collection of custom video games to play alone or with friends.

 #### Check my website to see more in-depth examples and demos of the above projects.